Is Coconut Oil Right For Your Face? How To Tell + 5 Ways To Use It For Dewy Skin

 "Keeping the skin well moisturized will help reduce the appearance of any lines," board-certified dermatologist Jeremy Fenton, M.D., of Schweiger Dermatology Group in NYC and Long Beach, New York, tells us about managing neck wrinkles.

 Coconut oil also has some purported benefits for cell turnover and collagen production, which could help enhance skin texture.
-Additionally, coconut oil has been shown to block 20% of UV rays—considering 90% of visible signs of aging can be attributed to UV exposure.
+Additionally, coconut oil has been shown to block 20% of UV rays10—considering 90% of visible signs of aging can be attributed to UV exposure11.
 That’s no reason to toss your proper sunscreen, but it does show how coconut oil can potentially help delay the onset of fine lines.

 For some (typically those with dry skin), coconut oil is a moisturizing workhorse that can keep your face looking dewy and fresh; for others, coconut oil is a recipe for clogged pores and acne.
 If you do find coconut oil works well for your face, there are a variety of ways to incorporate the fatty-acid-rich oil into your skin care routine—slather on, and soothe.